-the best garmin watches for training and Garmin has evolved its lineup of smartwatches and fitness trackers to cater to a broader audience, making them suitable for both athletes and everyday users.
+the best garmin watches for training and Garmin has evolved its lineup of smartwatches and fitness trackers to cater to a wider audience, making them suitable for both athletes and everyday users.

 the best garmin watches for training and